bm4cs/bencode.io/content/posts/2021-05-30-hiking-system.md

 -   Cook system is optional (see _cold soaking_ below)
 -   Try a single hiking pole

+# Ditty bag

+All the utilities, bits and pieces.

+-   Toothpaste tablets (repackaged)
+-   Toothbrush
+-   Baby wipes (repackaged)
+-   Hydralite
+-   Band-aids
+-   Deoderant (repackaged)
+-   Mini swiss army knife
+-   Chapstick
+-   Shower gel (repackaged)
+-   Mosquito repellant (repackaged)
+-   Earbuds
+-   Sunscreen (repackaged)
+-   Water treatment tablets
+-   Telfast
+-   Patch repair kit for sleeping pad
+-   Needle + thread
+-   Feet tape

 # Food

 Things that have worked for me, over trial and error:

 -   Plan for at least 700 grams of food per day.
--   At least 4L of water per day.
+-   At least 3L of water per day.
--   Drink of much as possible at water sources.
+-   Drink as much water as possible directly from water sources, using the Katadyn BeFree or Sawyer Squeeze.

-## Cold soak meals
+## Cold soak meal recipes

 A method for rehydrating meals using just cold water, over a couple of hours.
-The plus side, not having to carry out a cook system (i.e. weight savings).
+The plus side, no need to bring a cook system, and they optionally work great with boiling water.

 ### Refried beans